ZuhairQuakes/Databricks-Spark-Humanitarian-Tool/README.md

 ## Key Findings

-**Sudan** holds the highest Mismatch Score (0.59) — 64% of its 47.5M population is in need, with only ~$1,342 budgeted per person. **Afghanistan** follows at 0.53 with ~$1,174 per person in need, the lowest Budget per PIN among Critical-tier countries.
+- Countries facing severe crises like Sudan and Afghanistan experience the highest mismatch between their population's needs and the budget allocated to them, receiving exceptionally low funding per person in need.

-**Colombia** is the most undertargeted country — response plans reach only 22% of the 9M people in need, leaving 7.1M without a targeting commitment.
+- Colombia suffers from the lowest targeting commitment, with response plans failing to reach nearly 80% of the 9 million people requiring aid.

-**Somalia** receives ~$4,287 per person in need despite Critical severity status — more than any other country — while **Guatemala** (Low severity) receives just ~$335 per PIN, illustrating that funding decisions are partly driven by geopolitical visibility rather than need alone.
+- Funding decisions are often driven by a country's geopolitical visibility rather than the actual severity of its crisis.
+This is evidenced by Somalia receiving significantly more funding per person than any other critical-tier country, while low-severity nations like Guatemala receive minimal financial support.

 ---